-He was born on 12th of July 1930 in Vichy, France, and had a difficult childhood as he was an orphan since the age of seven.
+He was born in July 1930 in Vichy, France, and had a difficult childhood as he was an orphan since the age of seven.
 After World War 2, he started to work as a butcher assistant, determined to earn money and buy a bulldozer to start his own construction business.
 In the same time Ligier became a member of the French national rugby selection but when his rugby career ended, Guy in his late twenties turned to motorsport.

 In a meantime, he was fortunate enough to make some business in the reconstruction of the French road network and, what was probably more important, made valuable friendships with politicians, especially with Francois Mitterrand, then the local politician and later the first man of the Socialist Party and finally the longest serving president of France.